Turbo Charge Real Estate

 • Sign In

-• Passive losses are generally limited and can only offset passive income.
+• Passive losses are typically limited and may only offset passive income.

-• Active (non-passive) losses may offset W-2 income, business income, and other active income—depending on your situation.
+• Non-passive (active) losses may be eligible to offset W-2 income, business income, and other active income, depending on the taxpayer’s individual facts and circumstances.

-The IRS provides seven material participation tests, and meeting any one of them can qualify your activity as materially participated.
-The most common tests involve time-based thresholds such as 100 hours, 500 hours, or being the primary decision-maker in the activity.
+The IRS provides seven material participation tests, and satisfying any one of these tests may qualify an activity as materially participated.

 Short-Term Rentals (STRs): A Unique Advantage